Justin Springer: International career

 Springer was born in Canada to a Kittitian father.

 He represented Canada at the 2015 FISU Universiade.

 He made his debut for the Saint Kitts and Nevis national football team in a friendly 0–0 tie with Nicaragua on 31 August 2016.
 In September 2019, he declined a national team call-up to pursue minute with his club team, but returned to the squad the for the next set of call-ups in October and November.

 Coaching career

 He has served as the assistant coach of the University of Guelph Gryphons soccer team since 2018 and also serves as the Technical Manager of the youth Guelph Soccer Club.
 In 2021, he was named as co-head coach of Guelph United F.C. in League1 Ontario, alongside Keith Mason.
 In 2021, after Guelph United won the league title, he was named co-coach of the year with fellow Guelph Associate coach Keith Mason.
 In 2023, he became the full-time head coach, with Mason becoming the General Manager.
+At the end of the 2024 season, he stepped down as coach of the first team for personal reasons, but would remain with the club in another capacity.